I walk a lonely road The only one that I have ever known Don't know where it goes But it's only me, and I walk alone

 I walk alone, I walk alone I walk alone and I walk a

-My shadow's the only one that walks beside me My shallow heart's the only thing that's beating Sometimes I wish someone out there will find me Till then I walk alone
+My shadow's only one that walks beside me My shallow heart's the only thing that's beating Sometimes I wish someone out there will find me 'Til then I walk alone

-My shadow's the only one that walks beside me My shallow heart's the only thing that's beating Sometimes I wish someone out there will find me Till then I walk alone
+My shadow's only one that walks beside me My shallow heart's the only thing that's beating Sometimes I wish someone out there will find me 'Til then I walk alone

-Writer/s: Michael Pritchard, Frank E. Wright III, Billie Joe Armstrong
+Writer/s: Billie Joe Armstrong, Frank E. Wright III, Michael Pritchard

 Publisher: Warner Chappell Music, Inc.

 LaviniaJoaquin just because you don’t like oasis doesn’t mean they’re bad.
 They’re not a one hit wonder they had many hits and their albums are still roaming around in the charts and have a massive fan base.
 Yeah, I like green day too and prefer them to oasis but I’m not sh-tting on oasis.

 Joaquin from TxI honestly agree with you (logan from Indianapolis) I absolutely love Green Day i memorized all of the lyrics to Basket case, 21 Guns, Boulevard of Broken Dreams, Still Breathing, Fashion Victim, Deadbeat holiday, When I Come Around, Welcome to paradise, and Waiting.

 Joaquin from TxHow could Green day steal stuff from Oasis?
 Like what the heck some bands (Green day might actually do this) make everything way BEFORE it was released.
 Plus, why would Green Day, the best band IN THE WORLD, steal from no name Oasis like they are a total one hit wonder.

 Chad from Redmond,waThis song helped my friend through suicide.